Sheepy-Ltd/API/README.md

 we can then create a new Command builder by calling `com.sheepybot.command.Command#builder`, this is a useful method allowing you to configure your command for how it's to be used.

-We specify our commands name (or trigger) this is what users can type to run our command and we also give an alias to give an alternate way to execute the command.
+We specify our commands name (or trigger) this is what users can type to run our command, and we also give an alias to give an alternate way to execute the command.
 Running the command with an alias doesn't change the way a command will be processed and command aliases must be unique, giving your command an alias already used by another command (within the bot not just your Module) will prevent it from being registered.